elizabethnewman/tensor-fmri/README.md

 * tensor

-<li>Functions for all the needed tensor products and tensor SVD.</li>
+Functions for all the needed tensor products and tensor SVD.

 * tests